mauricerenck/indieConnector/docs/sending.md

 IndieConnector automatically sends webmentions from your site.

-A page has to fullfil some criteria before sending a webmention.
+A page has to fullfil some criteria before a webmention is sent.
 It has to be

-1. Unlisted or listed (no draft)
+- No draft
-2. On the allow list or
+- On the allow list
-3. Not on the block list
+- Not on the block list

 After saving a page fullfilling this criteria, IndieConnector looks for Urls in your content and tries to send a webmention to those urls.
 If it doesn't find a webmention endpoint on the target page, it tries to send a pingback.